 - Build forward thinking into the highest levels of your leadership conversations.
 Help leaders think about ways they can stay ahead of the change curve in culture rather than reacting to it when it inevitably comes.

 - Involve as many people as reasonably possible into change initiatives.
 Give away small to medium-sized components of change to those lower on the leadership org chart.
 Get ownership as much as possible.

 - Celebrate wins, both short and long-term ones.
 You can’t overdo this one.

 - Reduce internal threat levels through building healthy relationships and a brain friendly working environment.
 Read this article that talks about what a brain friendly environment looks like.
 It’s based on the latest neuroscience research, a model called SCARF, an incredibly insightful way to build team collaboration and productivity.

-In my most recent book, Brain-Savvy Leaders: the Science of Significant Ministry I devote an entire chapter to church change.
+In one of my books, Brain-Savvy Leaders: the Science of Significant Ministry I devote an entire chapter to church change.

 What has helped you create change in your church, ministry, or business?

 Cope, M. (2003) The Seven Cs of Consulting [Internet].
 Available from: <http://www.goodreads.com/book/show/355030.The_Seven_Cs_of_Consulting> [Accessed 2 March 2013].